cdmelon/DAGDM/README.md

 # A Diffusion Model over Directed Acyclic Graphs for Event Schema Generation
-Code and datasets for A Diffusion Model over Directed Acyclic Graphs for Event Schema Generation
+Code and datasets for the ICASSP 2025 paper "A Diffusion Model over Directed Acyclic Graphs for Event Schema Generation"
 ## Data File Structure
 The structure of data files is as follows: